 Money represents more than a practical means of making purchases.
 It symbolizes independence, success, status and, when given or shared, love.
 Maybe that’s why it’s a common assumption that when couples cohabitate or marry, they will open a joint bank account.

 But that belief is getting a generational shake-up.
-Thirty-nine percent of millennials said in a 2018 survey they keep their finances completely separate.
-Only 26 percent of Gen Xers keep their finances separate from their partner, whereas baby boomers were at 19 percent.1
+According to a survey by Bankrate, 31 percent of millennials and 43 percent of Gen Zers said they are likely to keep their finances completely separate.
+Only 19 percent of Gen Xers keep their finances separate from their partner, whereas baby boomers were at 18 percent.

-Say you’re bringing a large student loan or credit card debt to your marriage.
-Know your spouse can be on the hook if your accounts are merged.
-Though creditors can’t target you for your spouse’s previous debt, they may be able to target a joint bank account.
-This is because the joint account has the debtor’s name on it.
+If you’re bringing a large student loan or credit card debt to your marriage you should know that your spouse can be on the hook if your accounts are merged.
+Though creditors can’t target you for your spouse’s previous debt, they may be able to target a joint bank account if it has the debtor’s name on it.

 In marriage, prior debt and obligations become “ours,” with both partners responsible.
 Accordingly, have a plan for how you’ll cover payments before saying “I do.”
 Maintaining separate accounts avoids this risk.
 You can always open a joint account later as you pay down debt.

 Some people say pooling their finances is like having a glue that binds you and your partner together.
-And that can make it hard to even think about splitting.
-If you’re the type that wants to always make decisions based on feelings and not finances, keep at least some money separate.
+And that can make it hard to even think about splitting if your relationship changes..
+If you’re the type who wants to always make decisions based on feelings and not finances, keep at least some money separate.

 If you need help determining which account is right for you or your partner, make an appointment with a U.S. Bank personal banker today.